dalathegreat/Nissan-LEAF-Battery-Upgrade/README.md

 Here is an example on a 2012 LEAF:
 ![alt text](https://github.com/dalathegreat/Nissan-LEAF-Battery-Upgrade/blob/main/Software/CANBRIDGE-2port/Install2012.jpg)

+## Troubleshooting

+### Problems flashing?
+If you are having problems flashing the bridge, for instance getting messages "Unable to open file!", or not being able to open the programmer app, make sure:
+- Only JTAG cables are connected to the bridge
+- Incase the BridgeFlasher.exe doesn't run, make sure you have installed [vc++ 2015 x86](https://www.microsoft.com/en-us/download/details.aspx?id=48145)
+- Try another laptop if you are having issues

+### No battery info after install, showing --- on instrumentation cluster
+This means no CAN data is getting thru the bridge.
+Make sure:
+- The bridge is flashed successfully with "Programming Complete!"
+- The wires are connected right for CAN H/L
+- Check that the bridge has constant +12V.
+It needs to stay on all the time
+- If the vehicle tilts hard, remove 12V battery for a few minutes before retrying

 ## Software needed to make changes to code
 Incase you want to make changes and actually recompile the code, you will need the following IDE
 - Keil uVision5